The distinguished surname D'aeth emerged among the industrious people of Flanders

 .
 He married Elizabeth Narborough, daughter of Rear-Admiral Sir John Narborough.

 Sir John along with his two Narborough stepsons died at sea in the Scilly naval disaster of 1707.
-His flagship...
-Another 93 words (7 lines of text) are included under the topic Early D'aeth Notables in all our PDF Extended History products and printed products wherever possible.
+His flagship, HMS Association, and three other ships were lost, claiming the lives of nearly 2,000 sailors.
+Knowlton Church has a memorial to...
+Another 72 words (5 lines of text) are included under the topic Early D'aeth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the D'aeth family to the New World and Oceana